-Have your artwork displayed on the cover of over 10,000 USC student diaries
+Have your artwork displayed on the cover of the 2021 student diary

 USC is looking for a professional design, photo or illustration that reflects the spirit of success, diversity, and inclusion at USC.